MikeWelsh801/FinalsSim/README.md

 data from the date that games were played, this likely would have resulted in a better model.
 Also, I'm not convinced that a Neural Network is the best way to predict highly volitile outcomes like NBA games due to its tendency toward overfitting.
 I might try to rework this as a logistic regression model in the future.

+I made this project as a learning experience.
+I had a lot of fun discovering how neural networks work and how to train and build a statistical prediction model.
+As I was mainly using this project as for my own education, if anyone finds this code useful, feel free to use part or all of this project for whatever you'd like.
+If you feel inclined, you can help me out by citing this repository in your project.
+Thank you to Made With ML for making their tutorials and material available learners like myself.
+You can find a link to their website below.

 @article{madewithml,
     author       = {Goku Mohandas},